X

 Lower School

 Students develop fine motor skills and spatial problem-solving abilities as they explore various art materials and techniques in projects that are integrated into the broader curriculum.
-Regular visits to The Met reinforce concepts introduced in class and serve as inspiration for the students’ individual creative growth.
+Regular visits to The Met reinforce concepts introduced in class and serve as inspiration for the students’ creative growth.

 Lower Mid